Student Activities and Organizations

 Journey Christian Fellowship

-Affiliated with the Journey Church of America, this group holds weekly Bible study, discussion, fellowship and prayer meetings that are set in the Christian tradition and open to those who practice Christianity or are interested in it.
+Affiliated with the Journey Church of Atlanta, this group holds weekly Bible study, discussion, fellowship and prayer meetings that are set in the Christian tradition and open to those who practice Christianity or are interested in it.

 Cultural